simondimc/unity-fuzzy-simulation/README.md

-# Fuzzy Simulation plugin for Unity
+# Fuzzy Simulation package for Unity

 Fuzzy logic based framework for Unity game engine that offers visual programming of collective behaviour.